Landing Pages Best Practices! How to Solve the Labyrinth of Converting Landing Pages

 Being the hub for leads generation, your landing pages are the realm where prospects decide to step towards becoming customers.
 Thus, you have to do your best to have the odds in your favor.

 What makes a landing page convert well?
 How can one demystify this process to have the best converting chance?
+Which are the landing page best practices to achieve this desideratum?
 And what is a high converting landing page, after all?

 Keep reading and you’ll find out.

-To be honest there are some dozens of elements to be taken into consideration, a mix of psychology melt with prospect’s expectations that rule in the background.
+To be honest there are some dozens of elements and landing pages best practices to be taken into consideration, a mix of psychology melt with prospect’s expectations that rule in the background.

 To define in more precise terms what do that a good conversion rate is, WordStream conducted a research and found out that a median conversion rate based on search traffic is 2.35%.
 This is a starting point, but there are important fluctuations depending on industry and acquisition channel.
 A real estate broker selling high class properties will have lower conversion rates than an e-commerce store selling handcrafted jewellery.